younanzhao/younanzhao.github.io/README.md

 (Here is how this work could be developed further in a future project.)

-In future projects, there are three possible research topics of work that can be developed:
+In future projects, there are several possible research topics of work that can be developed:

 First, I would further do research into the main predictors and decide which predictors are the most important factors that affect particle size distributions.

 Second, it would be greatly helpful to look at the data of different regions.
 By dividing the data into South or North Indian Ocean, South or North Tropical Pacific, South or North Tropical Atlantic, and so on, will help better understand different particle features in different regions.
 From this, we can potentially tell the features like nutrients, carbon flux and so on in different regions as well.

-Third, since our data is monthly mean data, we can further look at the seasonal change of the reconstructed data.
+Third, since the data is monthly mean data, we can further look at the seasonal change of the reconstructed data.

+Fourth, I mainly focus on the euphotic zone and mixed layer depth data.
+In the future, I will look deeper into mesopelagic zone and other deeper regions.

 ## References
-[1] Clements, D. J. et al. Constraining the Particle Size Distribution of Large Marine Particles in the Global Ocean With In Situ Optical Observations and Supervised Learning.
-Glob.
-Biogeochem.
-Cycles 36, e2021GB007276 (2022).
+[1] Clements, D. J., et al. "Constraining the particle size distribution of large marine particles in the global ocean with in situ optical observations and supervised learning."
+Global Biogeochemical Cycles 36.5 (2022): e2021GB007276.

-[2] Clements, D. J. et al. New Estimate of Organic Carbon Export From Optical Measurements Reveals the Role of Particle Size Distribution and Export Horizon.
-Glob.
-Biogeochem.
-Cycles 37, e2022GB007633 (2023).
+[2] Clements, D. J., et al. "New estimate of organic carbon export from optical measurements reveals the role of particle size distribution and export horizon."
+Global Biogeochemical Cycles 37.3 (2023): e2022GB007633.

+[3] Picheral, Marc, et al. "The Underwater Vision Profiler 5: An advanced instrument for high spatial resolution studies of particle size spectra and zooplankton."
+Limnology and Oceanography: Methods 8.9 (2010): 462-473.

-[3] Kiko, R. et al. A global marine particle size distribution dataset obtained with the Underwater Vision Profiler 5.
-Earth Syst.
-Sci.
-Data 14, 4315–4337 (2022).
+[4] Kiko, Rainer, et al. "A global marine particle size distribution dataset obtained with the Underwater Vision Profiler 5."
+Earth System Science Data Discussions 2022 (2022): 1-37.

-[4]
+[5] Guidi, Lionel, et al. "Relationship between particle size distribution and flux in the mesopelagic zone."
+Deep Sea Research Part I: Oceanographic Research Papers 55.10 (2008): 1364-1374.

 ### Code